lbologna/hbp-sp6-guidebook/source/online_usecases/overview/overview.rst

 .. container:: bsp-inline-text

-    Use cases with this icon require a small to medium amount of High-Performance Computing (HPC) resources.
-They can be either public, such as those available through the NSG, or provided by the user through a personal grant, such as a PRACE award.
+    Use cases with this icon require a small to medium amount of High-Performance Computing resources.
+They can be either public, such as those available through the NSG, or provided by the user through a personal grant, such as a PRACE award, on one of the supercomputer centers supporting HBP activities (JSC and CINECA).

 .. container:: bsp-container-left